Notice of Pre-AIA or AIA Status

 display (Display 2; FIG.2) the panoramic image on the display.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Shino to include the real time images in generating and displaying panoramic in accordance with the teaching of Kumar so that real-time panoramic could be generated and used during surgical procedure.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Shino to include warning in accordance with the teaching of Barral so that the inclusion of old data (stale data) in image could be notified to the user (Col. 6, lines 6-24 of Barral).

 Regarding claim 2, Shino wherein the instructions are executable by the at least one computing unit to repeat the receiving, stitching and displaying steps multiple times during the course of the surgical procedure (Note the repeating process of these process steps in FIG. 8 wherein if the inspection is not terminated, the acquiring and storing images are repeated.
 Note step S105.).